 Why Digitex Doesn’t Want Institutional Traders in Our Exchange

 There’s no doubt about it, institutional investment is good for the space and will benefit every player in it, including Digitex.
-However, when it comes to institutional traders, we’re happy for them to stay on platforms like Bakkt and CME.
+However, when it comes to institutional Betfair Traders, we’re happy for them to stay on platforms like Bakkt and CME.

 Why?
 Because as soon as institutional players enter the market they have the power to move it.
 We’ve mentioned time and again that Digitex is anti-whale investors.
 We don’t want institutional investors who can make the DGTX price move with one large buy or sell order at the expense of the entire community.
 That’s why our Digitex Treasury token sale is capped out at 1 million DGTX per buyer.

 That’s also why we’ve designed our exchange to have automated market makers to guarantee that we have tight bid-ask spreads and high liquidity.
 They’re bots that are designed to break-even–unlike institutional market makers who expect preferential treatment.